mbrycke/mbrycke.github.io/_posts/2024-03-25-docker_dev_env.md

       - 2222:22 # This exposes the container's SSH server on port 2222
     restart: unless-stopped # Restart the container unless it was stopped by the user
     volumes:
-      - dev_container_data:/home/ubuntu # Creates a volume for the container's /app directory.
-I.e files in the container's /app directory will be stored on the host machine in the volume dev_container_data.
-You can specify a path on the host machine to store the volume by changing the left side of the colon.
-E.g. /path/on/host:/home/ubuntu.
-Note that it is not recomended (or even possible?) to mount the root directory of the docker container to the host machine.
-      - /home/myhome/data/data:/home/ubuntu/data # mounts a directory on the host machine to a directory in the container.
-In this case /home/myhome/data/data on the host machine is mounted to /home/ubuntu/data in the container.
-This is useful if you want to share/store data on the host machine.
+      - ./dev_container_data:/home/ubuntu/ # This mounts the host system's dev_container_data directory into the container's /home/ubuntu directory.
+This way the data in the /home/ubuntu directory is persisted even if the container is deleted.

   db:
     image: postgres:latest
     volumes:
-      - db-data:/var/lib/postgresql/data
+      - ./pgdata:/var/lib/postgresql/data # This mounts the host system's pgdata directory into the container's /var/lib/postgresql/data directory.
+This way the data in the /var/lib/postgresql/data directory is persisted even if the container is deleted.
     environment:
       POSTGRES_DB: postgres_db
       POSTGRES_USER: myuser